 - On-site rock-slide stone featured in the Lodges and Spa fireplaces identical to the fireplace stone in the original Homestead that is now Ranch House Restaurant

 - Recycled asphalt used on all Ranch roads and paved parking areas

 - Beetle-kill pine interior walls and beams in the Lodges and Spa, recycled Spruce flooring

 - Commissioned art and metalwork, as well as antiques and saddles from local artists, antique stores, and flea markets

-- Sustainable and locally farmed (as seasonally available) produce, fish, meat, and game (85% from Colorado sources), including its own Ranch-raised, full-blood wagyu beef
+- Sustainable and locally farmed (as seasonally available) produce, fish, meat, and game (85% from Colorado sources), including its own Ranch-raised, purebred Wagyu beef

 - Eco-friendly cleaning products, in-room recycling, and water conservation programs

 - Responsible building practices that include relocating the Day Lodge for day guests and the Bunkhouse for overnight guests, respectively

 - Vegetable-based soaps and accessories are also packaged in recycled paper cartons printed with soy-based inks

 - Sustainable forest management including annual plantings of new Aspen, Spruce and Douglas Fir, including more than 10,000 plantings since 2008